 Dr Clive Black has been highly ranked in fund manager surveys for many years.
-In 2011 he was No. 3 in the whole market in the Thomson Reuters UK survey (No.1 in retail in 2014) and in 2012 he was voted 'Analyst of the Year' at the prestigious City AM awards.
-Clive holds a Ph.D from The Queen's University of Belfast on the Northern Ireland food industry where he is now Chair of the Industry Advisory Board of the internationally renowned Institute of Global Food Security.
-He followed this to become Head of Food Policy at the NFU in London before joining Northern Foods plc.
-He moved into equity research with Charterhouse Tilney in Liverpool where he was a Director; he became Head of Pan-European Retail research when it was acquired by ING Financial Markets.
+In 2011 he was No. 3 in the whole market in the Thomson Reuters UK survey (No.1 in retail in 2014 & 2015) and in 2012 he was voted 'Analyst of the Year' at the prestigious City AM awards.
+His work on the food industry is widely referenced in financial and industry journals.
+He holds a Ph.D from The Queen's University of Belfast on the Northern Ireland food industry where he is now Chair of the Industry Advisory Board of the internationally renowned Institute of Global Food Security; he was awarded the alumni of the year at Queen's in 2013.
+From research he become Head of Food Policy at the NFU in London before joining Northern Foods plc.
+He moved into equity research with Charterhouse Tilney where he was a Director; he became Head of Pan-European Retail research when it was acquired by ING Financial Markets.
 He joined Shore Capital in 2003 as Head of Research.